Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 Migraine is diagnosed by piecing together information about your symptoms and identifying patterns over time.

-Your GP will do a number of tests checking your vision, reflexes, coordination and sensations.
-They will ask you to keep a diary of your migraine symptoms and factors such as what you ate and how you slept leading up to them.
+Your GP may do some tests checking your vision, reflexes, coordination and sensations.
+They may ask you to keep a diary of your migraine symptoms and factors leading up to them, such as what you ate and how you slept.
 This may help you identify and avoid your triggers.
 You should also record any medicines you are already taking.
-Painkiller over-use makes migraines difficult to treat.

-Some people are able to avoid their triggers and so eliminate migraine that way.
-Many people find that ordinary painkillers such as paracetamol, ibuprofen and aspirin reduce the pain of their migraine headache.
+Some people are able to avoid their triggers and reduce how often they have migraines.
+Many people find that ordinary painkillers such as paracetamol or ibuprofen reduce the pain of their migraine headache.
 Do not take painkillers every day for a migraine, as painkiller over-use can cause headaches.
 Your GP or a specialist can prescribe other treatments for nausea.

 There are medications you can take at the start of an attack to stop it developing, and others that you take regularly to make attacks less frequent or less intense (prophylactic medication).
+Triptan medications, such as sumatriptan, are not given to people who have had a stroke or TIA.
 Botulinum toxin type A treatment (often known as Botox) is available for some cases of chronic migraine.
+Chronic migraine is when you have 15 days or more of headache a month, with at least eight of them migraines, for at least three months.

-For more information about managing migraine, visit migrainetrust.org.
+Visit migrainetrust.org for more information about managing migraine.